Chornobyl, 40 Years Later: A Photographer’s Perspective

 You can’t see it.
 You can’t feel it.
 But you know it’s there.

 I remember, almost subconsciously, adjusting my breathing—taking shallower breaths as I moved through places like Pripyat and near the reactor itself.
-In hindsight, it may not have made any difference, but at the time it felt like a small way of managing an invisible risk.
+In hindsight, it may not have made any difference, but at the time it felt like a small way of managing an invisible risk of hot particles or radioactive dust.

 Unexpected Beauty